FabianC1/StreamScribe/README.md

 To seed (only if you created scripts): npm run db:seed

-Internal Notes for the Future
+Internal Notes for the Future:

 Transcripts are cached to reduce API usage.
 Usage tracking schema calculates user cost, API cost, profit, ROI, and other metrics.
 Password reset via email is implemented; expected email volume is low, free tier services usually cover it.